Table of Contents

 - Students dealing with heightened feelings of sadness or hopelessness, thoughts of harm or suicide, or increased anxiety may contact the ISU Crisis Text Line (Text ISU to 741-741).
 Alternatively, they may contact the ISU Police Department 515-294-4428.

-The Dean of Students Office is here to help!
-You can call to speak to a Student Assistance staff member at 515-294-1020, send an email to firstname.lastname@example.org, or you can refer a student via our “refer a student” link at the top of the Office of Student Assistance page.
+- Office of Student Assistance in the Dean of Students Office at 515-294-1020, send an email to firstname.lastname@example.org, or you can refer a student via our “refer a student” link at the top of the Office of Student Assistance page.

 Be Identity-Conscious, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University is licensed under Creative Commons BY-NC-SA 4.0.
 This work, Be Identity-Conscious, is a derivative of Be Identity-Conscious developed by San Diego State University Diversity and Innovation (retrieved on May 14, 2020) from https://diversity.sdsu.edu/resources/inclusive-pedagogy/be-identity-conscious.
 In addition, Be Identity-Concious is influenced by the Responding to Global, National, and Penn-Based Tragedies from University of Pennsylvania’s Center for Teaching and Learning retrieved (June 30, 2020) from https://www.ctl.upenn.edu/responding-global-national-and-penn-based-tragedies.